Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

-This union is called the \emph{metric net} from $x$ to $y$ and it comes equipped with certain structure (e.g.,\ there is a distinguished leftmost geodesic from any point on the net back to $x$).
-When $\gmsspace^2$ is an instance of the doubly marked Brownian map, the metric net is the so-called \emph{$\alpha$-stable L\'evy net}, as defined in \cite[Section~3.3]{map_making}, with $\alpha = 3/2$.
-In fact multiple equivalent constructions of the \emph{$\alpha$-stable L\'evy net} appear in \cite[Section~3]{map_making}.
+When $(S,d,\nu,x,y)$ is an instance of the doubly marked Brownian map, the unembedded metric net is the so-called \emph{$\alpha$-stable L\'evy net}, as defined in \cite[Section~3.3]{map_making}, with $\alpha = 3/2$.
+More specifically, the $3/2$-stable L\'evy net is an infinite measure on pairs consisting of a planar real tree (encoded by a continuous function $\T_1 \to \R_+$ and defined modulo monotone parameterization) and a topologically closed equivalence relation on $\T_1$ (encoded by a compact subset of $\T_2$).
+Multiple equivalent constructions of the \emph{$\alpha$-stable L\'evy net} appear in \cite[Section~3]{map_making}.
 (See Figure~\ref{fig::levy_net_sketch} for an informal description of the L\'evy net.)
-We now cite the following from \cite[Theorem~4.6]{map_making}.
+We will also give a brief overview in Section~\ref{subsubsec::metric_net_is_levy_net}.
+We now cite the following from \cite[Theorem~4.11]{map_making}.